skpaik/portfolio/src/json_data/blog/aws/Two-Forms-of-Pre-rendering.md

 ---
-title: 'Two Forms of Pre-rendering Title'
+title: "Two Forms of Pre-rendering Title"
-intro: 'Two Forms of Pre-rendering Intro'
+intro: "Two Forms of Pre-rendering Intro"
-tags: [
-  "webdev",
-  "productivity",
-  "opensource",
+tags: ["webdev", "productivity", "opensource", "programming"]
-  "programming"
-]
-date: '2020-01-01'
-dateTime: '2024-01-01'
+dateTime: "2024-01-01"
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.